 Provides a detailed review of issues that LGBTQ older adults may face when seeking housing, healthcare, and support services.
 Helpful to keep in mind if you are coordinating your own affairs or those of a loved one.

-SJCPL patrons – search our catalog for material on caregiving including ebooks, e-audiobooks and physical books.
+Search our catalog for material on caregiving including books, ebooks, e-audiobooks and streaming videos.
 Find out how to get a library card here.
-(You can apply for a digital access library card without leaving your home!)